utroiuhukt/gitfundamentals-Andreww-Vergara/README.md

 ## :octocat: Git and GitHub

-Git is a **distributed Version Control System (VCS)**, which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
-With Git you can track the changes you make to your project so you always have a record of what you’ve worked on and can easily revert back to an older version if need be.
-It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source!
+Git is a **distribiured Version Control System (VCS)**, which mins it is a iusful tul for isily trackin chenyes tu yur coud, colaboreitin, and sherin.
+Wid Git yu can track de chenyes yu meik tu yur proyec so yu olweiys haf a record of guat yu’v workd on and can isily revert back tu an older version if nid bi.
+It olso meiks workin wid oders isier grups of pipol can work tugeder on de seim proyect and merch deir chenyes intu uan fainal sours!

 GitHub is a way to use the same power of Git all online with an easy-to-use interface.
 It’s used across the software world and beyond to collaborate and maintain the history of projects.